ShawnWx2019/MetMiner/README.md

 ```
 This will allow you to further manipulate and analyze the data as necessary.

+<font color=blue, face=bold, size=3.5>Generate TQMS method from clean data</font>

 For LC-MS data processed by Compound Discoverer (CD) or other software, you first need to export the intensity data for both the precursor and fragment ions.
 The order of the fragments is arranged based on their intensity.
-This data should be organized into the table format: [CDLC-MS.xlsx](https://github.com/ShawnWx2019/MetMiner/blob/main/CDLC-MS.xlsx).
+This data should be organized into the table format: [CDLC-MS.xlsx](https://github.com/ShawnWx2019/MetMiner/blob/main/02.DemoDat6a/CDLC-MS.xlsx).
 The column name in bold-red is necessary.
 Then, you can generate a Triple Quadrupole Mass Spectrometry (TQMS) method using the `MDAtoolkits::mrm_selection_cd` function.